check before: 2025-12-01

 - roles: IT Security Manager, Compliance Officer, Data Protection Officer

-The ability to define and enforce AI-specific risk policies enables organizations to tailor their risk management strategies to the unique behaviors and capabilities of AI agents.
-This can lead to improved data protection and compliance with internal policies.
+The ability to define and enforce AI-specific risk policies allows organizations to tailor their risk management strategies according to their unique operational requirements, enhancing the governance of AI agents' interactions with sensitive data.

 - references: https://learn.microsoft.com/purview/insider-risk-management-policy-templates, https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=516032

-- roles: IT Operations Manager, Data Governance Officer, Compliance Officer
+- roles: IT Operations Manager, Security Analyst, Business Continuity Manager

 - references: https://learn.microsoft.com/purview/insider-risk-management-policies, https://learn.microsoft.com/purview/insider-risk-management-adaptive-protection" target="_blank" rel="nofollow noopener noreferrer">https://learn.microsoft.com/purview/insider-risk-management-adaptive-protection